Gsumar271/HW1_Problem_3/README.md

  or the first row of the matrix or any other row.
 In order to properly move each element we had to calculate row and column and make sure we don’t go over the borders of the matrix.

+ Also I used a special notation for each sort function in order to be able to pass in a 2D array, otherwise compiler was complaining and didn’t allow me to do that